Pricing Get Quote

 Password self-service

-One identity with Single sign-on
+One identity with single sign-on

 Get seamless one-click access to 100+ cloud applications.
-With enterprise single sign-on, users can access all their cloud applications with their Active Directory credentials.
-Thanks to ADSelfService Plus!
+With enterprise single sign-on, users can access all their cloud applications using their Active Directory credentials.

-Intimate Active Directory users of their impending password/account expiry by mailing them these password/account expiry notifications.
+Intimate Active Directory users of their impending password and account expiry via email and SMS notifications.

-Password Synchronizer
+Password synchronization

-Synchronize Windows Active Directory user password/account changes across multiple systems, automatically, including Office 365, G Suite, IBM iSeries and more.
+Synchronize Windows Active Directory user passwords and account changes across multiple systems automatically, including Microsoft 365, Google Workspace, IBM iSeries, and more.

-Ensure strong user passwords that resist various hacking threats with ADSelfService Plus by enforcing Active Directory users to adhere to compliant passwords via displaying password complexity requirements.
+Strong passwords resist various hacking threats.
+Enforce Active Directory users to adhere to compliant passwords by displaying password complexity requirements.

-Portal that lets Active Directory users update their latest information and a quick search facility to scout for information about peers by using search keys, like contact number, of the personality being searched.
+Enable Active Directory users to update their latest information themselves.
+Quick search features help admins scout for information using search keys like contact numbers.

 ADSelfService Plus trusted by